rust-seq/charter/src/stack/values.md

 optimization and benchmarking for crates in the `rust-seq` stack.
 Changes that introduce regressions in performance are unlikely to be accepted (unless the case is sufficiently demonstrated that a new feature is worth the cost of a performance hit).
+Likewise, if a `rust-seq` create is created to provide or mimic functionality that is provided in a library within some other language (e.g. C, C++, Go, etc.), it is expected, in general, that the `rust-seq` implementation will be similarly (or more) performant than the library providing this functionality in another language.

 # Contributable

-Crates in the `rust-seq` stack are designed to be contributed to be the community.
+Crates in the `rust-seq` stack are designed to be contributed to the community.
 Though one individual may carry the vision for a particular crate in the beginning, it should be possible for anyone to take a few hours to grok a crate's design, develop a set of improvements, and then submit those